CognisynAI/Mission/README.md

 **ReadyPlayerMe**
 * Avatar Creation:
-  * ReadyPlayerMe offers the capability for players to create their own custom avatars.
+  * Ready Player Me capabilities for players to create their own custom avatars.

 * Social Interaction:
   * With personalized avatars, the game can facilitate more meaningful social interactions among players, essential for collaborative decision-making processes in the game.